Skip to content

 map path totality eclipse april 8 2024

 The path of totality of the April 8, 2024 total solar eclipse cuts from southwest Mexico up through Texas, Oklahoma, Arkansas, Missouri, Illinois, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, Maine, and Canada.
-Everyone along the center-line of the eclipse in 2024 will also experience at least a partial eclipse on October 14, 2023.
+Everyone along the center-line of the eclipse in 2024 also experienced at least a partial eclipse on October 14, 2023, and a penumbral lunar eclipse on March 25, 2024.

 Credit: Great American Eclipse, LLC